Power-to-Weight Ratio for Cyclists: When Watts/kg Matters, and How to Improve It

 Power-to-weight ratio is a measurement of your power on the bike, in comparison to your body weight.
 It is expressed as watts of cycling power produced per kilogram of body weight, abbreviated as W/kg.

-Larger riders tend to be more powerful than smaller cyclists in absolute terms, but lighter riders require less energy to overcome inertia and propel themselves forward (especially uphill).
-Power-to-weight ratio thus offers a fairer way to compare different riders’ abilities than by looking at power alone.
-More importantly, it also allows individual athletes to better understand the nuance of their own abilities, as changes in fitness often occur in tandem with changes in body weight.
+Larger riders tend to be more powerful than smaller cyclists in absolute terms, but lighter riders require less power to overcome inertia and propel themselves forward (especially uphill).
+Power-to-weight ratio thus offers a fairer way to compare the abilities of riders with varying body weights than by looking at power alone.
+More importantly, it also allows cyclists to better understand the nuance of their own cycling performance, as changes in fitness often occur in tandem with changes in body weight.

 FTP Testing

-To calculate your power-to-weight ratio, simply divide your FTP by your weight in kilograms.
+To calculate your W/kg, simply divide your FTP by your weight in kilograms.
 TrainerRoad displays your power-to-weight ratio using this formula at the top right of the career page.
 Or use our calculator.

 Using your Power Curve